lipupini/lipupini/README.md

 ## TODO

 - Add browser-side caching
-- Need to consider adding a response MIME type to the system state in addition to `responseContent`, rather than letting the modules add headers to output before response.
-This would involve an update to the `render()` method of `Module\Lipupini\Request\Incoming\Queue`
 - Add option for favicon in collection `.lipupini` folder
 - `bin/generate-files-json.php`
   - Make recursive